OFS/ofs.github.io/docs/hw/iseries_devkit/dev_guides/fim_dev/ug_ofs_iseries_dk_fim_dev.md

 #### **5.1 Walkthrough: Set up JTAG**

-The Intel Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) has an on-board FPGA Download Cable II module which is used to program the FPGA via JTAG.
+The Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) has an on-board FPGA Download Cable II module which is used to program the FPGA via JTAG.

 Perform the following steps to establish a JTAG connection with the iseries-dk.

 Pre-requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: Open FPGA Stack for Intel® Agilex® 7 PCIe Attach FPGAs (Intel Agilex 7 FPGA I-Series Development Kit (2xR-Tile, F-Tile))](https://ofs.github.io/ofs-2023.3-2/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (I-Series Development Kit (2xR-Tile, 1xF-Tile))](https://ofs.github.io/ofs-2024.1-1/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries/) for instructions on setting up a deployment environment.

-* This walkthrough requires a workstation with Quartus Prime Pro Version 23.3 tools installed, specifically the `jtagconfig` tool.
+* This walkthrough requires a workstation with Quartus Prime Pro Version 23.4 tools installed, specifically the `jtagconfig` tool.

 Steps: